laurentiuduca/rtnet-preempt_rt/README.md

 with empty password (ENTER).
 ```

-## 6. After booting qemu or target, read start-modules.sh (a better name would be start-rtnet.sh)
+## 6. After booting qemu or target, read start-modules.sh (a better name would be setup-rtnet.sh)
 - on the target:
 ```
 ./start-modules.sh: